CWJ-K/Airflow/Projects/download_wikipedia_pageviews/README.md

 <!-- omit in toc -->
 # Introduction
-Collect rocket images to fetch next launch
+Collect rocket images to fetch the next launch

 <br />